Souptik2001/Dotfiles/tmux-details/README.md

 - `tmux kill-server`

+#### Switch session -

+- While you are in a session you can move to any other session by pressing `prefix s` and then just selecting the desired session from the list.

 ### Windows:

 The window numbering by default will start form 0 just like index of an array.